 L64 PNP 355 Physics of Vision

 How do the eyes capture an image and convert it to neural messages that ultimately result in visual experience?
-This lecture and demonstration course covers the physics of how we see.
-The course is addressed to physics, pre-medical, and life-sciences students with an interest in biophysics.
+This lecture and demonstration course will cover the physics of how we see.
+The course is addressed to physics, premedical, and life-sciences students with an interest in biophysics.
 Topics include physical properties of light, evolution of the eyes, image formation in the eye, image sampling with an array of photoreceptors, transducing light into electrical signals, color coding, retinal organization, computing with nerve cells, compressing the 3-D world into optic nerve signals, inferring the 3-D world from optic nerve signals, biomechanics of eye movement, engineered vision in machines.
-The functional impact of biophysical mechanisms for visual experience are illustrated with psychophysical demonstrations.
-Corequisite: Physics 117A, Physics 197 or permission of instructor.
+The functional impact of biophysical mechanisms for visual experience will be illustrated with psychophysical demonstrations.
+Corequisite: Phys 117A, Phys 197 or permission of instructor.
+3 units.

 Same as L31 Physics 355